aa-it-vasa/IOT2024-labs/lab3_instructions.md

 ## Overview

 In the previous lab, we secured the connection between the MQTT broker and the clients.
-However, there is still scope for unintended inter-device cross-talk.
+However, there is still possibilities for unintended inter-device cross-talk.
 You can restrict this by designing good policies and this was covered in one of the optional tasks of the last lab.
-If the intention is to organise Things together in a logical fashion, for e.g. at the customer level or at a level of a floor of a building, then setting per customer and per device policy does not scale.
-We need a better way of organising them and in process make sure that the devices of one customer cannot unintentionally connect with the devices of another customer.
+If the intention is to organize Things together in a logical fashion, e.g., at the customer level or at a level of a floor of a building, then setting per customer and per device policy does not scale.
+We need a better way of organizing them and in process make sure that the devices of one customer cannot unintentionally connect with the devices of another customer.

 Gateways are one good way to achieve vertical hierarchy among things.
 Policies are good way of managing horizontal hierarchy.
-For instance, it is useful to have write only policy to a certain topic for all the data coming from all temperature sensors sold to all customers, while the gateways prevent reading one customer's data by another (malicious) customer.
-Gateways also act as an edge and provide local computational infrastructure.
+For instance, it is useful to have a write only policy to a certain topic for all the data coming from all temperature sensors sold to all customers, while the gateways prevent reading one customer's data by another (malicious) customer.
+Gateways also act as edge devices and provide local computational infrastructure.

 There are several concerns with the gateway pattern.
 You need to design and sell an additional piece of hardware.
-The Things and gateway need to discover each other and establish a secure connection to allow dynamic scaling of Things infrastructure.
+The Things and the gateway need to discover each other and establish a secure connection to allow dynamic scaling of Things infrastructure.
 A problem that is exacerbated when Things share or change association between the gateways.
 The communication should not only be coordinated between gateway and Things, but also between the Things and your cloud server.
 The logic (software) for collecting and analysing data from Things connected to each gateway may differ and this requires a scalable solution to deploy and manage logic across all of the gateways.